 Aim of this report:

-The aim of this report is to communicate our overall Gender Pay Gap figures and how we intend to address any gender pay gap that arises.
+The aim of this report is to communicate our overall Gender Pay Gap figures and how we intend to address any gender pay gap, as a result of this analysis.

 There are six calculations that show the difference between the average earnings of men and women in our organisation.